saikiranreddy2710/Verus-IronRSL/README.md

 ## How to do it?
-You can complete the project in two main steps:
+You can do it in three main steps:

 *Step 1: Implement the Protocol Layer*